gavingoodbread/crawlers/README.md

 the files:
 - crawler.sql --- ddl for the table creation
-- server.exe --- the windows executable
+- crawler.exe --- the windows executable
 - server.go --- the go source code
 - templates/crawler.html --- the html view

-as mentioned, server.exe should work on its own, as-is.
+as mentioned, crawler.exe should work on its own, as-is.

-if you want to build this yourself, open a command window in the project root directory and type: go build ... this will regenerate the server.exe.
+if you want to build this yourself, open a command window in the project root directory and type: go build ... this will regenerate the crawler.exe.

 to test: start the application, open a browser and type this url: http://localhost:8080/home. voila!